 Furthermore, we have duties including, but not limited to, taking care of kids, ailing parents, pets, other jobs, endless household chores, and nurturing friendships.
 While we feel fortunate to have a coveted remote job, we often overlook how taxing the hours and the work can be on our bodies.
-Preventing burn-out and stress is one-part strategy and two-parts mind over matter.
-Don’t underestimate the value of changing the expectations you have of yourself!
+Preventing burn-out and stress is a one-part strategy and two-parts mind over matter.
+Don’t underestimate the value of changing the expectations you have of taking care of yourself!

 If this is you, it’s time to reevaluate!

 Just because Teacher X can work ten hours straight without a break doesn’t mean Teacher Y can do the same thing.
 And…Teacher Y shouldn’t feel dejected about that!
 We all do what we can with the gifts we’ve been given.
 Comparison, being the “thief of joy”, is one of the most demoralizing things we can do to ourselves.
 For example, when we are on social media, it is natural to compare ourselves to other teachers.
 Some feel bad if they can’t wake up at 3 a.m. to complete 14 back-to-back classes.
 In reality, our competence is entirely unrelated to how many online classes we can handle in one day.

 We Can’t Help Others Until We Help Ourselves